 Prada is well on its way to becoming synonymous with recycled nylon, but with these foam clogs, it’s making the case for rubber as the new leather.
 Versatile and soft, these slide on like clouds and keep your feet feeling afloat even after hours of standing.
 Perfect for a beach party, festival outing, or just around the house, you’ll never want to take these off.

 7. Gucci Perforated Platform Mules

 Whether you’re after style first or comfort, Gucci is making sure that you don’t have to choose in the Platform Mules.
 Made with a chunky perforated sole, you’ll feel your weight distributed as you glide through your day.
 Rubber through and through, you’ll wonder why shoes are ever made from anything else.

-Crocs and Balenciaga deliver the best of all worlds here in an open-toe clog sandal with a one-inch platform heel and supple leather-like rubber.
-The tulip print screams spring weather, but these will do you well through to the first frost.
+Crocs and Balenciaga deliver the best of all worlds here in a platform clog sandal with supple leather-like rubber.
+The bold black and studded design is perfect for a spring night out, but these will do you well through to the first frost, too.
 Slide in and stay in whether out for a night of drinks and dancing or sipping coconuts on the beach.